-Over the last 27 years I have invented and made dozens of wind instruments such as the Saxillo, the gaidanet, the watering can clarinet and the carrot clarinet, Mr and Mrs Curly (contra bass clarinets), Crow (a narrow bore bass clarinet made from Crows Ash) and dozens of variously tuned clarinis (keyless clarinets).
-Most recently I’ve created a clarinet from my Norwegian Great Great Grandfather’s smoking pipe.
+I have invented and made dozens of wind instruments such as the Saxillo, the gaidanet, the watering can clarinet and the carrot clarinet, Mr and Mrs Curly (contra bass clarinets), Crow (a narrow bore bass clarinet made from Crows Ash) and dozens of variously tuned clarinis (keyless clarinets).
+I’ve even created a clarinet from my Norwegian Great Great Grandfather’s smoking pipe.

 “MRS CURLY and the NORWEGIAN SMOKING PIPE” features 15 of these instruments in a performance and an album that puts these instruments Centrestage.
 Although I play these instruments in various projects they never have been really featured and this project does just that, playing in an ensemble with 3 great musicians.
 These musicians include amazing percussionist Tunji Beier (who specialises in Sth Indian percussion), the extraordinary Philip Griffin (playing oud, guitar and electric bass) and renowned cellist Louise King.